sigurdkampevold/media_mood/index.markdown

   </div>
 </div>

-People do talk about their mood swings.
-The topic is a part of the everyday talk, and we want to investigate if such _everydays myths_ are present in the quotations of the media as well.
-To concretize our work, we decided to investigate whether the mood evolves during the week and across the seasons of the year.
+People talk about their mood swings.
+The topic is a part of everyday talk, and we want to investigate if such _everydays myths_ are present in the quotations of the media as well.
+To concretize our work, we decided to examine whether the mood evolves during the week and across the seasons of the year.

 But first, we have to zoom out.
-How should we even be able to draw any conclusions from our data set and analyses, only by doing utilizing libraries for sentiment analysis and making visualizations?
+How can we even draw any conclusions from our data set and analyses only by utilizing libraries for sentiment analysis and making visualizations?
 Luckily, we have a solution.

 ## Statistical Tests

-To say whether our results are valid, we will utilize statistical tests.
+To tell whether our results are valid, we will utilize statistical tests.
 More precisely, we will use classical _t-tests_ and an variant named _Welch's t-test_.
 In short, these methods test whether the mean of two groups is statistically significantly different.
 Both kind of tests will be used for hypothesis testing, where we will check whether the following null hypothesis is valid:

 _The mean of group one equals the mean of group two._